 A launch columnist for the BBC’s worldwide technology site, BBC Future, he writes and commentate widely in the international media, as well as guest lecturing at universities in the UK and Europe.
 Appearances include BBC One Breakfast, BBC Two Newsnight, BBC Radio 3, Radio 4 and the World Service, and others ranging from NPR and ABC to Radio New Zealand.

-He’s an associate editor at Prospect magazine; a faculty member at London’s School of Life; a past guest faculty member at the Said Business School, Oxford; and a senior expert at the Global Governance Institute.
+He’s an associate editor at Prospect magazine; a faculty member at London’s School of Life; a Master’s Committee member at the Economics Research Council; past guest faculty member at the Said Business School, Oxford; and a senior expert at the Global Governance Institute.

 Please visit this page for press and publicity images.